jeremytammik/tbc/a/1868_outline_performance.md

 The problem described above is a part of a bigger one:

-I need to find all the intersections of ducts, pipes and other curve-based elements from a link model with walls, ceilings, columns, etc. in the general model and then place openings in a intersection.
+I need to find all the intersections of ducts, pipes and other curve-based elements from a linked model with walls, ceilings, columns, etc. in the general model and then place openings in the intersections.

 I tried to use a combination of `ElementIntersectElement` filter and ` IntersectSolidAndCurve` method to find a part of curve inside element.